telerik/winforms-docs/treeview/data-binding/binding-to-self-referencing-data.md

 ## Binding check boxes

 Since R3 2014 __RadTreeView__ supports binding the check-boxes of the nodes to a field in the data.
-You just need to specify the RadTreeView.__CheckedMember__ property.
+You just need to specify the __CheckedMember__ property.
 The following code snippet demonstrates how to setup a self referencing hierarchy in the tree and bind the check boxes:

 ![treeview-data-binding-binding-to-self-referencing-data 002](images/treeview-data-binding-binding-to-self-referencing-data002.png)